Meet Rita

 Looking ahead to death can be valuable at any stage of life, and can be prompted by all sorts of life events.
 A person may have had a recent diagnosis, life change or want to work on specific fears or hopes.

-In these sessions we work together to bring clarity to aspects of your living and dying, as well as creating practical plans to support you in the stages of your dying.
+In these sessions we work together to bring clarity to aspects of your living and dying, as well as creating practical plans to support you at the end of your life.

 Alongside Dying